Travel & conservation company, since 1991

 Visit magnificent Gondar ©Ken Haley

-Getting there and around
+Getting to and around Ethiopia

 We flew Ethiopian Airlines, and it is worth noting that if you arrive in Ethiopia on an Ethiopian Airlines international flight, you are eligible for substantial discounts on your domestic flights with the air carrier.
-There are daily flights to Addis Ababa from both Cape Town and Johannesburg, and numerous flights daily between the towns of Gondar, Bahir Dar (Lake Tana), Lalibela and Axum.
-If you are planning to arrive by road, it is advisable to check with your embassy beforehand to find out which borders can be safely crossed.
+There are daily flights to Addis Ababa from both Cape Town and Johannesburg and numerous flights daily between the towns of Gondar, Bahir Dar (Lake Tana), Lalibela and Axum.
+If you plan to arrive by road, it is advisable to check with your embassy beforehand to find out which borders can be safely crossed.

 In general, distances by road in Ethiopia make for long journeys.
 So if you don’t have a lot of time on your hands, some domestic flights will make a difference.